 Offering flavors from Seaweed to Sriracha, we steam sticky rice, soak it in fresh watermelon juice and coconut milk, and crisp it up for a crunchy and oh-so-satisfying finish.
 In fact, we dare you to try eating just one :)

-Other than delicious, what exactly is a Sticky-Rice Chip?
+Other than delicious, what exactly is a Thai Rice Chip?
 Get the scoop from Dang’s founder, Vincent Kitirattragarn.

 Q: Sticky Rice has been a staple food in Asia for thousands of years.
 As a Thai American, what is the significance of Sticky Rice for you and your family?

 A: My favorite dishes incorporate sticky rice: Khao Neaw Gai Yang (Roasted Chicken with Sticky Rice) is an all-time favorite, and Khao Neaw Mamuang (Mango with Sticky Rice).
 We often eat it at large family gatherings with plenty of naam jim, or dipping sauce.

-Q: What're popular Sticky-Rice Chip flavors in Asia?
+Q: What're popular Thai Rice Chip flavors in Asia?
 What's the most unique flavor you've tried?

 A: Tom Yum - a hot and sour Thai soup!
 I've tried so many different unique flavors, but always go back to the original.

 Q: How did these traditional Asian flavors influence Dang’s version of Thai Rice Chips?

-A: We wanted our Sticky-Rice Chips to honor our heritage through flavors like Sriracha (named for the city of Sriracha, Thailand; famous for its sauce and close to where we make our coconut chips).
+A: We wanted our Thai Rice Chips to honor our heritage through flavors like Sriracha (named for the city of Sriracha, Thailand; famous for its sauce and close to where we make our coconut chips).
 Coconut is an obvious one that ties us back to what we started with: coconut chips.
 Seaweed is another nod, being a fantastic healthy snack that's super popular in Thailand and all of Asia.